11 CBT Group Therapy Activity Ideas With Examples

 CBT group therapy activity ideas with examples

-Social roleplay
+1. Social roleplay

-Mindfulness meditation
+2. Mindfulness meditation

 It is a mental technique that will help your participants to concentrate, relax, and focus on the present.
 This can reduce negative thoughts, boost mental clarity, and strengthen self-control.

-Gradual exposure
+3. Gradual exposure

 If successful and the participant feels safe enough, there can be real-life exposures, too.
-But make sure that the participant is comfortable with it and willing to work on their phobia.
+But make sure the participant is comfortable with it and willing to work on their phobia.

-Successive approximation
+4. Successive approximation

 Goals can be overwhelming.
 So, the successive approximation is here to tackle these overwhelming goals by breaking them into smaller steps.
 Through this, participants can achieve a bigger goal and mastery by taking small steps every day.

-Skills training
+5. Skills training

-Relaxation breathing training
+6. Relaxation breathing training

 When things get hard, we forget to pause and breathe.
 Sometimes, that can cause anxiety and panic attacks.
+So, through relaxation breathing training, participants can reduce symptoms such as rapid heart rate, shortness of breath, trembling, etc.

-Problem-solving
+7. Problem-solving

 This CBT exercise is designed to help participants or clients be proactive in solving their problems during challenging times.
 Problem-solving exercises allow participants to take control of their emotions and navigate difficult situations.
 To put this into practice, you can come up with CBT games for groups tailored to highlight their problem-solving skills.

-Worry journaling
+8. Worry journaling

 Journaling can help us slow down, gather our thoughts, and calm our minds.
 If your participants are stressed or suffering from anxiety, you can advise them to do worry journaling.

-You can give them prompts to answer, so they know what to write.
+You can give them prompts to answer so they know what to write.
 For example:

 • What are you grateful for today?